 Additionally, understanding how to use the thermostat is another potential gap.
 Most vendors interviewed suggested that end users rarely if ever requested training.
 They attributed this to "idiot-proof" design and familiarity.
-Thermostat settings on an advanced thermostat are broadly similar to those on a standard programmable thermostat, with the key difference being a web-based interface that is simpler to interact with.
-In order to promote proper operation of the basic functionality, vendors like ecobee offer regular webinars6 and online video resources7 for interested parties.
+Thermostat settings on an advanced thermostat are broadly similarly to those on a standard programmable thermostat, with the key difference being a web-based interface that is simpler to interact with.
+In order to promote proper operation of the basic functionality, vendors like Ecobee offer regular webinars and online video resources for interested parties.
 Other vendors suggested they were developing the same types of material.